 In morphing to fit various installation spaces, Anatsui’s sculptures, which are often wall-based, challenge long-held views of sculpture as something rigid and insistent and open up his work to exist on its own terms.
 “I work more like a sculptor and a painter put together,” he said in an interview with Chika Okeke-Agulu that accompanied a solo exhibition at the Sterling and Francine Clark Art Institute in (2011).
 In a New York Times review of his (2010) solo exhibition at Jack Shainman Gallery, Roberta Smith wrote “…the works evoke lace but also chain mail; quilts but also animal hides; garments but also mosaic, not to mention the rich ceremonial cloths of numerous cultures.
 Their drapes and folds have a voluptuous sculptural presence, but also an undeniably glamorous bravado.”

 El Anatsui was born in Ghana and currently lives and works between Ghana and Nigeria.
 Solo exhibitions include Gravity and Grace: Monumental Works by El Anatsui at the Brooklyn Museum, New York and the Des Moines Art Center in Iowa.
-The exhibition was organized and previously on view at the Akron Art Museum, Akron, Ohio, and will travel to the Bass Museum of Art in Miami, Florida, and the Museum of Contemporary Art in San Diego, California.
+The exhibition was organized and previously on view at the Akron Art Museum, Akron, Ohio, the Bass Museum of Art in Miami, Florida, and will travel to the Museum of Contemporary Art in San Diego, California.
 Anatsui has been featured in many international exhibitions, including the Venice Biennale in both (1990) and (2007) and the Paris Triennial in (2012).
 He has recently created large scale public installations, including Broken Bridge II, commissioned by High Line Art and presented by Friends of the High Line, on view on a wall next to the High Line from (2012-2013), and Tsiatsia – Searching for Connection, which was installed on the façade of the Royal Academy of Arts in London in summer (2013).